zowe/docs-site/docs/user-guide/configure-certificates.md

  2. Select **Workflows** from the navigation tree.
  3. Select Create Workflow from the **Actions** menu.
  4. Enter the complete path to the workflow definition file in the **Workflow Definition filed**.
-    The path to the workflow definition file is <extracted_pax_folder>/files/workflows/ ZWEWRF05.xml file.
+    The path to the workflow definition file is *[extracted_pax_folder]/files/workflows/ZWEWRF05.xml file*.
 5. (Optional) Enter the path to the customized variable input file that you prepared in advance.
     The path to the variable input file is <extracted_pax_folder>/files/workflows/ ZWEWRF05.properties file.